sylvestermoyo-z/umoja/README.md

 ## UMOJA
 **Unified Microbial Omics for Joint AMR Analysis — Bloodstream Infection (BSI) pipeline**

-Umoja is a standards-driven, offline-capable Snakemake workflow that harmonizes best-in-class bacterial WGS tools to produce reproducible BSI genomics outputs across labs and countries.
+Umoja is an  offline-capable Snakemake workflow for bacterial whole genome assembly and typing using Illumina paired-end sequencing data for reproducible BSI genomics outputs.

 The design of the pipeline has tried to consider low resource settings where computational resources may be minimal